-In the clustering experiments, we aim to qualitatively explore whether models trained on similar data end up close together in weight space.
+In the clustering experiments, we qualitatively explore whether models trained on similar data end up close together in weight space.
 We experimented with various distance metrics and clustering algorithms.
-While many metrics worked well, we found that subtracting the pre-trained weight values from the fine-tuned values (referred to as ``task vectors'' by \citet{ilharco2022editing}) and measuring distance via cosine similarity was conceptually simple, cheap to compute, and provided qualitatively reasonable results compared to more sophisticated methods \citep{kornblith2019similarity,toledo2022revisiting}.
+While many metrics worked well, we found that subtracting the pretrained weight values from the finetuned values (referred to as ``task vectors'' by \citet{ilharco2022editing}) and measuring distance via cosine similarity was conceptually simple, cheap to compute, and provided qualitatively reasonable results compared to more sophisticated methods \citep{kornblith2019similarity,toledo2022revisiting}.
 We also tested Euclidean distance but it did not produce clear clusters.
-This is likely caused by the growth of the norm of the weight vector during training \citep{merrill2020parameter} that is unrelated to the data at hand (\S\ref{ap:sec:data_amounts}).
-This explanation can also explain questions that were previously left open \citep{qin2022exploring}.
+This is likely caused by the weights' norm growth during training \citep{merrill2020parameter} that is unrelated to the data at hand (\S\ref{ap:sec:data_amounts}).
+This can also explain questions that were previously left open \citep{qin2022exploring}.
 As a clustering algorithm, we use Spectral Clustering with as many clusters as datasets or dataset families \citep{pedgrosa2015scikit}.
-For visualization, we project the $120$M dimensional weight vectors into $2$ dimensions with t-SNE \citep{van2008visualizing}.
+For visualization, we project the $120$M dimensional weight vectors into $2$ dimensions using t-SNE \citep{van2008visualizing}.